staccDOTsol/core/README.md

 ## Todo:

-reference module to sign off on multisigs
+1. reference module to sign off on multisigs
+2. sample uis: notAirbnb, notUber
+3. zk tx

 Title: Bitcoin: Disrupting Web2 with Decentralized Trust and Empowering User Control
 Abstract: In this paper, we propose a revolutionary approach to disrupt Web2 systems, focusing on eliminating the need for middlemen while embracing the power of blockchain technology.
 By utilizing partially signed transactions on a given chain and providing liquidity in another chain, we aim to provide a seamless user experience while reducing fees associated with traditional Web2 platforms.
 Additionally, we introduce the concept of appointing third-party non-binding arbiters, empowering individuals to resolve disputes in a fair and transparent manner.
 The ultimate goal is to decentralize control, enhance efficiency, and revolutionize the way transactions and dispute resolution are conducted.